lukifer23/Matrix0/docs/model_v2.md

 ## 1) Current Production Architecture

 Matrix0 V2 is a **53M parameter ResNet-24** model with operational training pipeline and SSL foundation.
-The architecture is optimized for Apple Silicon MPS with advanced stability features and SSL foundation ready for enhancement.
+The architecture is optimized for Apple Silicon MPS with advanced stability features and SSL foundation with integrated advanced algorithms.

 ### Key Specifications
 - **Total Parameters**: 53,217,919 (53M)